-- 1. Call Alexandria Archaeology immediately (703-838-4399) if any buried structural remains (wall foundations, wells, privies, cisterns, etc.) or concentrations of artifacts are discovered during development.
-Work must cease in the area of the discovery until a City archaeologist comes to the site and records the finds; - 2.
-The applicant must not allow metal detection to be conducted on the property, unless authorized by Alexandria Archaeology; and, - 3.
+- 1. The applicant must allow Staff an opportunity to review and approved the brick prior to construction: - 2.
+Call Alexandria Archaeology immediately (703-838-4399) if any buried structural remains (wall foundations, wells, privies, cisterns, etc.) or concentrations of artifacts are discovered during development.
+Work must cease in the area of the discovery until a City archaeologist comes to the site and records the finds; - 3.
+The applicant must not allow metal detection to be conducted on the property, unless authorized by Alexandria Archaeology; and, - 4.
 The above statements must appear in the General Notes of all site plans and on all site plan sheets that involve demolition or ground disturbance (including sheeting and shoring and grading) so that on-site contractors are aware of the requirement.